Taxodium ascendens: Description

+Taxodium ascendens is classified as a perennial gymnosperm that is native to the southeastern United States.
 Taxodium ascendens reaches on average 15–18 m in height.
+Pond cypress are typically between 50 – 85 ft tall and 15–30 ft wide.
 Compared to T. distichum, the leaves are shorter (3–10 mm long), slenderer and are on shoots that tend to be erect rather than spreading.
 The trunk is expanded at the base, even on young trees, assisting the tree in anchoring in the soft, muddy soil.
 The cones also tend to be smaller, not over 2.5 cm diameter.
+The pond cypress leaves are more needle-shaped (like the shaft of an awl or a screwdriver), in a spiral arrangement that stays close to the stem.
+The leaves are deciduous, simple, alternate, awl-like needles.
+Its cones are round, ovulate, between 1/2 to 1+1/4 in long.
 The bark is also a paler gray color.
-Like bald cypresses, pond cypresses growing in water have a characteristic growth trait called cypress knees; these are woody projections called 'pneumatophores', which are sent above the water from the roots.
+Cypresses are known for their prominent "knees" and buttressed trunks that define the species however Taxodium ascendens is less likely to have "knees" than Taxodium distichum.
+Like bald cypresses, pond cypresses growing in water have a characteristic growth trait called cypress knees; these are woody projections called 'pneumatophores', which are sent above the water from the roots.Due to the dry nature of the habitat for the pond cypress, it has developed thicker, fire resistant bark.

 Distribution

 This species is native to the southeastern United States, from southeastern Virginia to southeastern Louisiana and south into Florida except for the Florida Keys.
 Stunted individuals of pond cypress are notable in the dwarf cypress savanna of the Everglades National Park.
+Taxodium ascendens is most frequently found in the southeastern United States ranging from Virginia to Louisiana.